codevence/fair-wizard-guide/docs/application/administration/settings/content/knowledge-models.rst

 Integration Config
 ==================

-The integrations specified in Knowledge Models can use configuration values (typicaly secrets such as API keys or tokens) from YAML configuration specified in :ref:`integration.yml file<integration-yml-file>` or the content specified here under **Integration Config**.
+The integrations specified in Knowledge Models can use configuration values (typicaly secrets such as API keys or tokens) from YAML configuration specified here under **Integration Config**.
 The value here can be for example:

 ..
 CODE-BLOCK:: yaml